MJAustinDev/pumpkinz/Documents/README.md

 # Preamble

-As the game is a WIP the below will end up chaning and will be updated with the game itself.
+As the game is a WIP the below will end up chaning and will be updated as the game is updated.

 # Menu navigation